sybenx/aarwares-site/bartender/rules.md

 ![Full Game Layout](https://github.com/sybenx/aarwares-site/assets/2048087/8bf89d72-748c-41ad-ae2d-16a05f48879a)

 Shovels (spades) are used to "dig a hole", which is a separate shared discard pile by the market square.
 Once the value of the shovels in the hole adds to 25 or more, the player who played the final shovel chooses a bartender to bury (discard) along with all shovels in the hole.
 If the attacked player plays a higher value shovel, the attack is prevented and instead chooses a bartender to bury.
 The main draw pile and shovels from the hole are shuffled and the buried bartender is placed at the bottom.
+Ace is worth 10.

 Raiders (clubs) can be played on a bartender to raid it.
 If successful, the bartender is taken out of play and placed in the market (center playing field).
 Bartenders in the market can be obtained by any player on their turn by playing a coin card on the bartender, starting a bid.
 All players can participate in the bid, highest played coin card wins the bartender.
 To prevent a raider from raiding a bartender, a higher raider or coin card must be played.
 All played cards are discarded after use whether they are successful or not.